 The transformation of Prince Arthas was a sad one.
 He tried too hard, leaving much to be manipulated in his character and in the end, he snapped.
 A mind buzzing sword made his head go haywire, and the shining beacon of hope and righteousness became a monument of evil and destruction.
 Poor Arthas.

 ILLUSIVE MAN (Mass Effect series)

 He was alright in Mass Effect 2.
-He had his own agenda and we were a tool for him but at least, the man had some form of sick honor.
+He had his own agenda, and we were a tool for him, but at least, the man had some form of sick honour.
 In Mass Effect 3, however, the man completely lost it, only to be manipulated to the point of insanity by the Reapers through indoctrination and he hindered everything at every turn with the help of his no-less irritating aide, Kai Leng.
 More than once, I wanted to punch the screen.
 Especially on Thessia.
 Of course, the Thessia part is somewhat about Shepard being a total tool as well.
-I mean, it is THE most important artifact of all time and you go there with two team members?
+I mean, it is THE most important artifact of all time, and you go there with two team members?
 Really?
 I would have conquered that temple with EVERYTHING.